nullstack/nullstack.github.io/articles/getting-started.md

 Every file in here will be available to anyone from the domain root.

-By default *create-nullstack-app* generates the icons required for your manifest.json and images for OG meta tags
+By default *create-nullstack-app* generates the icons required for your manifest.json and images for OG meta tags.

 >✨ Learn more about [manifest.json](/manifest-json).

-Be sure to replace these images with your project identity
+Be sure to replace these images with your project identity.

-### node_modules/

-As usual in node projects, your dependencies will be installed here.

-> 🔥 Do not touch this folder

 ### .development/